nartexyu/ui-demo/README.md

 **Key Features:**

 - This style showcases translucent cards and containers with frosted glass effects, creating a sense of depth and layering.
-- Integration with the Spotify API for dynamic content.
+- Integration with the Spotify API to deliver dynamic, real-time music content.
 - Features a song search functionality and a light/dark mode toggle, offering users customization and an enhanced interactive experience.

 **Future Improvements**

 - Implement the Spotify Web Playback SDK for better performance and reduce the number of API calls.
-- Integration with the Spotify API to deliver dynamic, real-time music content.
 - Finish converting to jotai and fix file structure.

 **Screenshots:**